kalervoraitanen/kaamos-astro/README.md

 ## <a href="https://www.kalervoraitanen.com/kaamos" target="_blank">Demo site</a>

 Kaamos Astro is designed to give a strong semantic and lightweight foundation to a blog.
 It is highly Search Engine optimized especially for blogs with Schema.org Microdata.
-It is meant to be used as a starter blog which you can use to develop your own theme.
+It is meant to be used as a starter blog which you can use to develop your own blog.

 Kaamos is minimalistic as possible and has only the essential features of a blog and no unnecessary CSS.
 However it comes with some CSS files for example a demo theme and some practical styles.
 You can easily remove these if you want just the bare bones starter blog.